ianrenton/ianrenton.com/_posts/2020-05-14-a-journey-into-the-world-of-slimming.md

 <a href="/blog/2020/slimming9.jpg"><img src="/blog/2020/slimming9.jpg" alt="A handwritten recipe for Curry Turkey" class="center" style="max-height: 500px;" /></a>

-How much curry powder is required before you can't tell you're eating turkey with bananas and A WHOLE LARGE FUCKING JAR OF MAYONNAISE?
+How much curry powder is required before you can't tell you're eating turkey with bananas and A WHOLE FUCKING JAR OF MAYONNAISE?

 For our own safety: we will never know.